-If you create voice recording waypoints, a link (url) to the corresponding wav file is added to the waypoint.
-If you happen to use this for OpenStreetMap.org project, you can easily click on a waypoint and open the
+If you create voice recording waypoints, a link (url) to the corresponding way file is added to the waypoint.
+If you happen to use this for OpenStreetMap.org project, you can easily click on a waypoint and open the way file from within JOSM.
+For this you must use gpx version 1.1 as the output file.
+The next example shows exactly how to do that.

-Example 3.3.
+Example 3.2.
 Conversion of a v900 csv log file to a gpx 1.1 format